Shiyu-j777/CauseText-Replicate/README.md

 For the rest of the steps, I develop my results on the proxy lexicon labels ($\hat{T}_{lexicon}$).

-The paper mentioned simple logistic regression estimator, while the paper also tested PU estimator.
+The paper mentioned simple logistic regression estimator, while the paper also tested PU (Positive and Unlabelled) estimator.

 The steps include:

 1) Using a classifier to predict treatment label

-> In this case, the classifier uses binary indicator of whether the text includes the top 2000 words.
+a.
+In this case, the classifier uses binary indicator of whether the text includes the top 2000 words.

 2) Flip 0 labels to 1 if $P_{\theta}(T = 1|W_i) > 0.5$.
 The resulting label is $\hat{T}_{lexicon}^*$ in section 5.1.